 Other EFG activities include: coordinating site visits to energy firms and related businesses, hosting on-campus industry topic panels, and organizing the anuual National Energy Finance Challenge.

-ERG is a student group for students in the Energy and Earth Resources Graduate Program at the University of Texas at Ausitn.
+ERG is the student group for the Energy and Earth Resources (EER) Graduate Program at the University of Texas at Austin.
 Students involved in ERG are interested in interdisciplinary studies in areas of geosciences, engineering, management, finance, economics, law and policy.
+More information about the EER program can be found online at http://www.jsg.utexas.edu/eer/.